tuanlda78202/cvps23/README.md

 This is the source code for the project "Salient Object Detection for Korean Namecard" of the course "Computer Vision" Summer 2023.

-In this project, we will investigate the effect of data augmentation in training GANs by experimenting it over a various methods to see whether and how it works.
+In this project, we will investigate the powerful of salient object detection in the real world by experimenting it over a various methods to see whether and how it works with Korean namecard dataset.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 ordere  dList=false} -->